vikashred/wholesale-ricemill/README.md

 Fork the repository.
 Create a new branch:
+bash
+Copy code
 git checkout -b feature-branch
+Make your changes and commit them: bash
+Copy code
-Make your changes and commit them: git commit -m "Add new feature"
+git commit -m "Add new feature"
 Push to the branch:
+bash
+Copy code
 git push origin feature-branch
 Create a pull request explaining your changes.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For any inquiries or feedback, please contact vikashred.
+For any inquiries or feedback, please contact Rahul172509.

 Thank you for using the Wholesale Rice Mill CRM Application!
 We hope it helps you manage your rice milling operations efficiently.

+rust
+Copy code

+This format follows Markdown conventions for GitHub's `README.md` files, providing clear headings, code blocks, and links where necessary.